Note: There are other Quick Starts in this series, including:

 ‘ Visual Basic

 For more information about the Startup event, see Visual Studio Tools for Office Project Events.

 - Press F5 to build and run the project.
 Verify that the message box appears.

 Deploying the Solution

-In the following steps, you will deploy the document to a folder on the end user computer, and you will deploy the assembly to a folder on a network computer.
+In the following steps, you will deploy the document and assembly to different folders on the end user computer.

 - Edit the embedded application manifest in the document so that the document can find the assembly.

 When you build your solution, the document assumes the assembly is in the same folder as the document.
 The location of the assembly is stored in an application manifest that is embedded in the document.
 If you deploy the document and assembly to different folders, then you must edit the embedded application manifest to specify the new assembly path.
 You must use the ServerDocument class, which is provided with the Visual Studio 2005 Tools for Office runtime, to edit the embedded application manifest.